bitterjug/elm-wpc/readme.markdown

   interesting maths for this because sometimes the number of cards arriving will not be equivalent to a whole number of additional rows.

+- [ ] Don't show the 'more' (and don't handle scroll up events) when we are at the genuine top.

+  So, how do you find out if you're on the first one?

+  I think it's in the headings returned from the API:

+    X-WP-Total: 4
+    X-WP-TotalPages: 1

+  If `TotalPages` is 1, there's nothing more to get.

+  Getting at those is going to entail using [elm-http-extra](http://package.elm-lang.org/packages/lukewestby/elm-http-extra/5.2.0/Http-Extra#Response)

+  Alternatively, you try and get the next page, and it it returns an empty list, we have reached the end.

 - Now I can't add an `onScroll` handler to the element that is scrolling in the page because that is the `<main>` element which is created behind the scenes by `elm-mdl` and it adds its own event handlers to it, but doesn't